 If you or a loved one have developed an illness such as cancer after being exposed to benzene, contact Thomas J. Henry.
 Our experienced workplace injury attorneys have handled a multitude of on the job accidents resulting in severe injuries and illnesses.
 Cancer caused by benzene can require years of treatments, surgeries, and rehabilitation.
 Medical costs can start to pile up, making life that much more difficult for you and your family.

 Let us help you and your family obtain the real results you deserve to compensate for your medical bills, pain and suffering, lost wages, and more.
 Contact Thomas J. Henry today if you were injured after benzene exposure on the job.
-Our team of lawyers will provide you with a free case review and will take immediate action on your behalf.
+Our firm has offices in Corpus Christi, San Antonio, and Houston, serving clients across Texas and nationwide.
+We will provide you with a free case review and will take immediate action on your behalf.